nathan-px/learn-git/commands.md

 git push upstream 1.0
 ```

-ensure it builds without errors
+ensure it builds without errors (not a part of this exercise)